drinkbeer/CodingQuestion/design/TopKProblem.md

 This approach will have better scalability and throughput.
 Drawbacks:
 1. Data set could be streaming data, and no boundary (means infinite).
 2. We need per 1 minutes TopK, 5 minute TopK, or even 1 hour TopK, we cannot store all the state in the memory of Processor Host.
+(We can assume that the memory of Processor Host can only hold 1 minute's data).

 ## Detailed Design